-In collaboration with Mollen Immunization Clinics, ten of the CDC-recommended immunizations will be offered, including vaccinations for shingles and whooping cough, at events taking place from Aug.
+In collaboration with Mollen Immunization Clinics, 10 of the CDC-recommended immunizations will be offered, including vaccinations for shingles and whooping cough, at events taking place from Aug.
 27 through Nov.
-15, according to a press release.
+15, according to the release.

 The flu vaccine and pneumonia vaccine will also be available at events in more than 3,800 Walmart store locations with a pharmacy.
 Flu shots at Walmart are available for $25.
 Based on the World Health Organization's recommendations, this year's flu shot will protect against the H1N1, H3N2 and influenza B virus strains.